 Seridipidating: Putting off dates, hoping that a better person will soon come along, almost as if leaving it all up to fate.

 Sex Interview: Some people use this as a way of determining whether to bother getting to know a person initially.

-Situationship: Also referred to by some as ‘On a Thing,’ situationship is a romantic relationship which you can’t quite label or define.
+Situationship: Also referred to by some as ‘On a Thing,’ situationship is a romantic relationship that you can’t quite label or define.

-Freckling: A summer fling which disperses as the winter sets in.
+Freckling: A summer fling that disperses as the winter sets in.

 Flexting: A digital boast or brag to impress your date before meeting them.

 Slide into his/her DMs: A direct message sent on Twitter to flirt with someone unknown.

 Textlationship: A relationship or association which never entirely goes beyond the screen.

 Slow Fade: Chatting with someone who initially seems keen, but you realise over time that the conversation is slowly fading out alongside any contact.